-International Art Space (IAS) was established in 1998 by a team comprising two farmers, Tony York and Donna Dransfield, and two arts professionals from Perth, artist Rodney Glick and writer/curator Marco Marcon, who were interested in exploring the relationship between local dimensions of cultural identity through art.
+International Art Space (IAS) was established in 1998 by a team comprising two farmers, Tony York and Donna Dransfield, and two arts professionals from Perth, artist Rodney Glick and writer/curator Marco Marcon/

 Until 2009 IAS’ operations were mainly carried out in and around the small town of Kellerberrin, in the Western Australian Wheatbelt.
 There, under the name IASKA (International Art Space Kellerberrin Australia), IAS ran a residency program, gallery and residential centre.
 In 2009 IAS relocated to Perth to launch spaced, an innovative new event, which saw an expansion of our operations to a wide range of locations and communities across Western Australian and beyond.

-Alongside spaced IAS runs Know Thy Neighbour a series of temporary public art projects based in and around the Perth metropolitan area.
+Alongside SPACED IAS also runs Know Thy Neighbour a series of temporary public art projects based in and around the Perth metropolitan area.

 Our programs aim to: